- Available Source Types

 In the navigation bar on the left, under Search Content, select Sources, and then click Add Source.

-In the Add Source page, click of the available Salesforce source type:
+On the Add Source page, click of the available Salesforce connector:

 When you create a source, you become the owner of the source.